 - 1. Must have lived experience as a youth who had mental health or substance abuse challenges - 2.
 Experience in navigating any of the child and family-serving organizations - 3.
 Bachelor's degree in a human services field from an accredited university and one year of experience working with the target population - 4.
-Youth is credentialed in the role of Youth Support Partner in High-Fidelity Wraparound or completes credentialing process with 1 year of hire. - 5.
+Youth Support Partner Is credentialed in the role of Youth Support Partner in High Fidelity Wraparound or completes credentialing process with 1 year of first youth and family assignment. - 5.
 Must attend 2 trainings within 1 year from hire, one of which is Peer2Peer training - 6.
 Criminal background check presents no health and safety risk to participants - 7.
 Not listed in the NC Health Care Abuse Registry - 8.
 Possesses a current/valid driver's license and an automobile with proof of auto insurance - 9.
 Juvenile justice, child welfare, and CCNC Basics